-200 3.3 Dose rate and residual age estimation
+3.3 Dose rate and residual age estimation

-Remnant doses preserved in grains upon burial have little direct relationship with the dose rate of the matrix from which the grains are ultimately isolated for luminescence dating, although the dose rate of this matrix is often used to determine residual age.
-The bulk sediment characteristics and geological context (e.g., radionuclide activity concentrations, cosmogenic exposure, water content) under which the residual doses were acquired are generally
+Remnant doses preserved in grains upon burial have little direct relationship with the dose rate of the matrix from

-- 205 unknown.
-For this reason, we prefer to use residual dose rather than residual age to describe the bleaching of sediments.
-Approximations of residual age are also discussed, as it relates to potential inaccuracies in burial age estimates if poor bleaching is not adequately dealt with.
-These are informed by average dose rates of 2.43 ± 0.06 Gy/ka for sand, and 2.96 ± 0.05 Gy/ka for silt sampled within the Lafourche subdelta (Shen et al., 2015;Chamberlain et al., 2018). - 210 Ages calculated for the comparison of sand and silt fractions isolated from the same sample used dose rates particular to those samples, presented in Shen et al. (2015).
+- which the grains are ultimately isolated for luminescence dating, although the dose rate of this matrix is often used to determine the residual age.
+The bulk sediment characteristics and geological context (e.g., radionuclide activity concentrations, cosmogenic exposure, water content) under which the residual doses were acquired are generally unknown.
+For this reason, we prefer to use residual dose rather than residual age to describe the bleaching of sediments if possible.
+Hence we use residual dose for all sand extracts (modern and paleo-deposit), and for modern river silt extracts (see section 3.2).
+Approximations of residual age are also discussed for the sand extracts and - modern river silt extracts, as it relates to potential inaccuracies in burial age estimates if incomplete bleaching is not adequately addressed.
+These are informed by average dose rates of $2.43 \pm 0.06$ Gy/ka for sand, and $2.96 \pm 0.05$ Gy/ka for silt sampled within the Lafourche subdelta (Shen et al., 2015;Chamberlain et al., 2018). - Ages calculated for the comparison of sand and silt fractions isolated from the same sample used dose rates particular to those samples, presented in Shen et al. (2015).
+These ages were calculated by dividing the paleodose of each sample by its dose rate, and propagating uncertainties in quadrature.
 All dose rates from Shen et al. (2015) were updated here to use the radionuclide conversion factors of Guérin et al. (2011) (Supplementary File, Table S.1).
 Other dose rate details can be found in the original publications.

-215 4 Results and interpretation
+265 4 Results and interpretation